biocore/emperor/README.md

 ## Usage

-You can start using Emperor through [QIIME2](https://qiime2.org)'s [interfaces](https://docs.qiime2.org/2018.8/interfaces/) (the command line or the graphical user interface), or alternatively using the Python interface (compatible with the Jupyter notebook, see [this example](http://nbviewer.jupyter.org/github/biocore/emperor/blob/new-api/examples/keyboard.ipynb)).
+You can start using Emperor through [QIIME 2](https://qiime2.org)'s [interfaces](https://docs.qiime2.org/2021.2/interfaces/) (the command line or the graphical user interface), or alternatively using the Python interface (compatible with the Jupyter notebook, see [this example](http://nbviewer.jupyter.org/github/biocore/emperor/blob/new-api/examples/keyboard.ipynb)).
 For more details, refer to our [online documentation](http://emperor.microbio.me).

 ## Publications